bonsai-rx/docs/articles/documentation-docfx.md

 ...
 ```

 - `bonsai/` - this folder is where we initialize the submodule referencing [docfx-tools](https://github.com/bonsai-rx/docfx-tools).
-This submodule contains scripts for automating image export from `Bonsai` workflows (if you want to include them in your article) and adds a CSS template for `Bonsai` workflow containers (these containers allow users to easily copy workflows into the `Bonsai` editor).
+This submodule contains scripts for automating image export from `Bonsai` workflows (if you want to include them in your article) and also common infrastructure for [workflow containers](#creating-example-workflows).
 To create this submodule, run this command in the `docs` folder:

 ```powershell
 git submodule add https://github.com/bonsai-rx/docfx-tools bonsai